ArcheType: A Novel Framework for Open-Source Column Type Annotation using Large Language Models: Experiments

 \subsubsection{Ablations on Model Querying}

 The space of both open and closed LLMs has exploded of late, and the performance of these models on benchmarks can vary considerably.
 Rather than attempt an exhaustive comparison which would quickly grow out-of-date, we select strong representative models to stand for different categories of LLM which are frequently encountered in the literature.

-In \Tabref{tab:arch-comparison}, we contrast two common variations in LLM architecture, encoder-decoder and decoder-only.
-We also compare across parameter counts.

-We find that \textit{parameter count is not predictive of CTA performance}; a 13B ArcheType-LLAMA2 model from \cite{touvron2023llama}, for instance, outperforms a 30B Opt-IML model from \cite{Iyer2022OPTIMLSL}.
-By contrast, \textit{encoder-decoder architectures outperform decoder-only architectures} -- one possible explanation is put forward by \cite{fu2023decoderonly}, who argue that encoder-decoder models are more suited for classification tasks because, as the generated sequence grows in length, less and less attention is focused on the source sequence.
+We find that \textit{parameter count is not predictive of CTA performance}, and that \textit{encoder-decoder architectures outperform decoder-only architectures} on this task.
+Due to space limitations, we include further details and experimental support in \href{https://arxiv.org/abs/2310.18208}{\cite{archetype-arxiv}}.